tbielawa/Taboot/docs/rst/tasks/nagios.rst

     * Type: String
     * Default: None
     * Required: Yes
-    * Description: Full URL to a Nagios command cgi
+    * Description: Hostname of the nagios server.

   * ``service``

     * Type: String
-    * Default: HOST
+    * Default: None
     * Required: No (has default)
-    * Description: The name of the service to be scheduled for downtime
+    * Description: The name of the service to be scheduled for downtime.

   * ``minutes``

     * Type: Integer
-    * Default: 15
+    * Default: 30
     * Required: No (has default)
-    * Description: The number of minutes to schedule downtime for
+    * Description: The number of minutes to schedule downtime for.

+.. versionchanged:: 0.2.14
+   Default for the ``minutes`` key changed from 15 to 30 minutes.

 Syntax::